MicrosoftDocs/dataexplorer-docs/data-explorer/auto-stop-clusters.md

 ---
 # Automatic stop of inactive Azure Data Explorer clusters

 Azure Data Explorer clusters that have been *inactive* for a specified time interval are automatically stopped.
-Inactivity is defined by having no data ingestion or queries, or cluster average CPU below a certain threshold.
+Inactivity is defined by having no data ingestion or queries, and cluster average CPU below a certain threshold (1% of capacity).

 Automatic stop (Auto-Stop) happens on the following schedule: